vvngu/Trip-sonality/README.md

 ## The Story Behind Trip-sonality

-Trip-sonality was born from our team member Emma's frustrating experience with mainstream travel planners.
+Trip-sonality was born from our team member's frustrating experience with mainstream travel planners.
 As an INFJ who values meaningful cultural experiences over tourist hotspots, she found existing platforms created generic, impersonal itineraries that didn't account for her introvert energy levels or respect her budget constraints.

 We built Trip-sonality to solve these pain points by creating deeply personalized travel experiences that reflect not just where you want to go, but how you prefer to experience the world.